 If you don’t want to (or can’t) replace your existing router, the EX7500 can be a convenient and effective way to create a fast Wi-Fi mesh network for your home, as long as you have a good location to plug it in.

-The Netgear EX7500 shares the same concept as the EX8000 by having three built-in Wi-Fi bands — one 2GHz band and two 5GHz bands — and using one of the 5GHz band as the back-haul.
+The Netgear EX7500 shares the same concept as the EX8000 by having three built-in Wi-Fi bands — one 2GHz band and two 5GHz bands — with one of the 5GHz bands working the back-haul.
 This band has the only job of connecting the extender to an existing Wi-Fi router, leaving the other two bands free to serve clients.

 The dedicated back-haul concept was first used in Netgear’s Orbi and is one of the most effective ways to reduce signal loss, second to only using network cables.
 The EX7500 is similar to the satellite unit of the Orbi RBK40 Wi-Fi system.